 Since 2009, Sight & Sound Festival seeks out the best digital art currently being made by international and local emerging artists.
 It embraces the fringe of contemporary digital art and culture through installations, performances, workshops, interventions, and discussions.
 Sight & Sound is seeing the unseen and hearing the unheard.
 It’s experiencing the indescribable.
 It is where contemporary digital art meets its political agenda.
 It’s a festival that invites the possibility of social change through art, music, and all-night dancing.
+The Festival is produced by Eastern Bloc.

 Under the theme [Non-Compliant Futures], Sight + Sound festival 2017 performed an autopsy of the grand narrative of innovation, the very one which promised us a radiant future dependent upon hyperconsumption, techno-positivism, digital colonialism, and the myth of infinite growth.
 With over thirty international guests, the festival program, curated by Disnovation.org, will question the standardized imaginaries of the future and highlight intersecting paths and strategies that aim to reveal, perturb, and pervert the cult of innovation.